September 6 – 12, 2023

 The neighborhood is quintessential Paris.
 The chic Left Bank district, home to posh boutiques, eateries and the 6th-century Abbey of Saint-Germain-des-Prés, Paris’s oldest church.
 Sidewalk booksellers sell vintage titles on the banks of the Seine.
 Boulevard Saint-Germain draws tourists and literature fans to iconic cafes like Les Deux Magots and Flore, once favored by writers such as Hemingway and Camus.
 We are just a few steps away from the Louvre Museum, the Place de la Concorde, the Palais Royal and the Champs Elysées.
 T Stroll the famous Rue de Buci food market and pick up a baguette, cheese or foie gras for a Sunday picnic.
 Rue de Bac finds some of the world’s best linen shops.
 See world class art between the Seine and St. Germain at amazing art galleries.
 Don’t miss Laudree, in Madeleine Castaing’s apartment on the corner of Rue Bonaparte and Rue Jacob for macaroons and tea.
 Oh, we could go on and on… you’ll just have to join us to get our must- see-and -do list !

-Note: If you plan to extend your stay for personal travel either before or after our tour, please include that information when completing your registration, so that we can arrange a seamless stay.
+Note: If you plan to extend your stay for personal travel either before or after our tour, please include that information when completing your registration, so that we can arrange a seamless stay in your hotel room.

 Airfare is not included, but we’ve taken care of everything else.
 You’ll be picked up at Charles de Gaulle (or your arrival destination) and brought to the hotel.
 Paris destinations will be mostly by Metro, with a weekly unlimited pass, while most out-of-town trips will be with a private driver.
 At the end of our time together, we’ve arranged for your transportation back to your preferred departure destination.